CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

             #     to display a tree view of JSON results.
             #     NB: Use this sparingly!
 As a service developer you should do your best to include important
             #     results as their own result sections.
-            #     The body argument must be a json dump of a python dictionary
+            #     The body argument must be a json dump of a Python dictionary
             json_body = {
                 "a_str": "Some string",
                 "a_list": ["a", "b", "c"],